blippy/neoleo/README.md

 Keybindings work in the style of vim.

+Type `m' to bring up a menu.
+You can dismiss it by hitting any non-bound key.

 Here, `C-` means the `Control character`, `M-` is the mod key, which is either `Alt` or `ESC`.